 Guest post by Charles B. Strozier, City University of New York

 [ Editor’s note: As Prof. Strozier discusses more deeply in his book and in other articles, he finds no evidence that Abraham Lincoln was gay.
-Those who promote that point of view have often cited Lincoln’s friendship with Joshua Speed as “proof” that Abe Lincoln was homosexual.
+Even so, others have cited Lincoln’s friendship with Joshua Speed as alleged “proof” that Abe Lincoln was homosexual.
 In this President’s Day special, Prof. Strozier looks in more depth at the nature of their friendship and what it meant to both men. ]

 In the spring of 1837, a “long, gawky, ugly, shapeless man” walked into Joshua Speed’s dry goods store in Springfield, Illinois, requesting supplies for a bed.
 Speed said the cost would be US$17, which ended up being too pricey for the visitor, who asked instead for credit until Christmas.
 The 23-year-old Speed was nonetheless taken with this stranger; he “threw such charm around him” and betrayed a “perfect naturalness.”

 The stranger was none other than a 28-year-old Abraham Lincoln, a quarter-century before he would take the oath as the 16th U.S. president.

 Speed spontaneously came up with an alternative plan.
 He said he had a large room upstairs above the store and a double bed he was happy to share.
 Without a word, Lincoln picked up saddlebags that contained his life’s possessions and walked upstairs.
 He came back down and said, with a big smile, “Well, Speed, I’m moved.”